icerpc/icerpc-docs/content/slice/basics/contract-first.md

 }
 ```

-An instance of the `Chatbot` class is an IceRPC service that implements the Slice interface `Greeter`.
+The `[SliceService]` attribute instructs the Slice Service code generator to generate an implementation of interface
+[IDispatcher].
+This implementation dispatches incoming requests to the `Chatbot` methods based on the operation names
+carried by these requests.

-We then insert this service (dispatcher) into the server's [dispatch pipeline][dispatch-pipeline] as usual.
+We then insert this dispatcher into the server's [dispatch pipeline][dispatch-pipeline], as usual.

-{% callout %}
-`Service` implements the [IDispatcher] interface by directing incoming requests to the matching I*Name*Service method
-using reflection and helper static methods on I*Name*Service.
-{% /callout %}

 {% /step %}